 We recognise that for some students, completing your studies may prove challenging and you may be considering your options.
-Our new advice pages for students studying module(s) ending before 30 June 2020 may help you work out the best option for you.
+Our advice pages for students studying module(s) ending before 30 June 2020 may also help you work out whether you can continue studying.

 You can find out the final date you can defer from your module on your module record.
 Select your module from you your study record and then click on 'final deferral date' to find this.

 In response to the coronavirus (COVID-19) pandemic we took the decision to move the 1 April fee liability point to 15 April.
 This applies to undergraduate students in England, Wales, Northern Ireland or outside of the UK - fee liability arrangements in Scotland, and for postgraduate students, are different.
 This means that, if you told us you wanted to defer from your module on or before 15 April, your fee liability will be the same as it would have been if you deferred before 1 April.